diem/client-sdk-python/mini-wallet.md

 ## MiniWallet Test Suite

-Try out MiniWallet Test Suite by hitting the target server we started by `dmw start-server`
+Try out the MiniWallet Test Suite by hitting the target server we started by `dmw start-server`
 ```
 dmw test --target http://localhost:8888
 ```